Contact Telephone Number:

 When the course takes place:

-The application process takes place from around the beginning of October up to the end of November (see the parish newsletter for dates).
+The application process takes place from around the middle of September to the start of November (see the parish newsletter for dates).
 Sessions start in the January and run on a Tuesday evening.

 Where do we meet?